What is the BDMRR Act?

 You can contact Members of Parliament (MPs) at their offices in the parliamentary complex or at their out-of-Parliament or electorate offices in your area.
 This page tells you how to find contact details for MPs in your area, and how to address people in Parliament when you correspond with them.

 It is especially important to help NZ First to support the Bill, by letting them know that this is an important issue to you.
-Their email addresses are below.
+Their email addresses (at 2019) are below.

 - Hon Tracey Martin is the minister responsible for the bill: email@example.com